North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

-The trend of electricity prices finds confirmation in \figurename~\ref{fig:price_NSEH} (lower figure), which shows the duration curve of the flows on the link between the UK and the hub.
+The trend of electricity prices finds confirmation in \figurename~\ref{fig:price_NSEH} (right figure), which shows the duration curve of the flows on the link between DK and the hub.
 The energy imported/exported through the hub is equal to the area defined from each curve and the x-axis.
-Moving from the ``10 GW'' to the ``20 GW'' scenarios, the ratio between imported and exported energy by the UK stays the same, explaining why the price increase is small.
+Moving from the ``10 GW'' to the ``20 GW'' scenarios, the ratio between imported and exported energy by the UK stays the same, explaining why the price variation is small.
 On the contrary, in the third scenario the export area increases significantly, while in the fourth it decreases, explaining the large price increase in the third scenario and the opposite trend in the fourth.

 \definecolor{green2_plot}{rgb}{0.329411764705882,0.619607843137255,0.223529411764706} \definecolor{green3_plot}{rgb}{0.541176470588235,0.721568627450980,0.200000000000000} \definecolor{green1_plot}{rgb}{0.752941176470588,0.811764705882353,0.227450980392157} \definecolor{green4_plot}{rgb}{0.00784313725490196,0.588235294117647,0.462745098039216}